LogoLogo

 empirica create my-experiment

 It will create a directory called my-experiment inside the current folder.
-Inside that directory, it will generate the initial and install the transitive dependencies.
+Inside that directory, it will generate the initial structure and install the transitive dependencies.

 Once the installation is done, open your project folder: